georgemcz/SimpleScheduler/README.md

 ### Quick Start

-Simply add the package '' to your project
+Simply add the package 'Simple.Scheduler' to your project

 ```
 Install-Package Simple.Scheduler